Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 # Selected Approach: JPS
 The  [Jump Point Search](http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf) is an algorithm build upon A* pathfinding algorithm and works in uniform-cost grid maps.
 It requires no preprocessing nor occupies memory (unlike most of the other optimizations) and it's compatible with other improving technics like abstraction.

-I'm going to explain its functionality, and afterwards, I'm going to explain my take on it, as I propose other ways to work that, under testing, have shown several improvements.
+I'm going to explain its functionality, and afterwards, I'm going to explain the way I implemented it, guided by this [website](https://www.gamedev.net/articles/programming/artificial-intelligence/jump-point-search-fast-a-pathfinding-for-uniform-cost-grids-r4220/) that approaches the method in a different way.
+I made comparisons with both approaches and concluded that this one has better results.

 ## Description
 Its main purpose is to reduce the number of nodes in the open list of the A*.
 This optimizes the search speed for two reasons.